vmware/vic-product/installer/docs/INTEGRATION.md

 ### Appliance Upgrade
 - Does the component specific upgrade script meet the requirements of the design doc? https://github.com/vmware/vic-product/blob/master/installer/DESIGN.md#requirements-3
 - How does the VIC appliance team know when a change needs to be made to the component specific upgrade script?
-    - This question is about the responsibility for the component upgrade script
+(This question is about the responsibility for the component upgrade script)
     - Should the upgrade script be in component repo?
 As a container?
-            - Versioning?
-- Configuration
+    - How will the upgrade script be versioned?
+- How are configuration changes handled during upgrade?
+- Are there additional upgrade requirements?

 ## Additional Information